acm7552/msai_capstone/README.md

 Clone the following repositories and follow their respective installation guides.
 Place projects in the `scripts/` directory.
 Certain files have been configured to accept the AI-ArtBench and ARIA datasets instead of the datasets used in their original experimentation, and should be overwritten with the versions contained in this repository.
 Those files can be found in the appropriate project files in the `scripts/` directory.
 The models for this study can be found here:

-#### AEROBLADE: AEROBLADE: Training-Free Detection of Latent Diffusion Images Using Autoencoder Reconstruction Error: https://github.com/jonasricker/aeroblade
+#### AEROBLADE: Training-Free Detection of Latent Diffusion Images Using Autoencoder Reconstruction Error: https://github.com/jonasricker/aeroblade

 #### RIGID: A Training-free and Model-Agnostic Framework for Robust AI-Generated Image Detection: https://github.com/IBM/RIGID/